Azure/azure-sdk-for-net/sdk/confidentialledger/Azure.Security.ConfidentialLedger/README.md

 Console.WriteLine(firstEntryContents); // "Hello world 0"

-// This will return the latest entry available in the default sub-ledger. getResponse = ledgerClient.GetCurrentLedgerEntry();
+// This will return the latest entry available in the default collection. getResponse = ledgerClient.GetCurrentLedgerEntry();

 // Try until the entry is available.